zwang1995/IL-Toxicity/output/README.md

-`structural_descriptor_list.csv` presents the list of structural descriptors
+`structural_descriptor_list.csv` presents the list of extracted structural descriptors

-- the vertical index indicates the assigned number of the descriptor in the list
-- the horizontal index `0` is the text-form presentation of the descriptor
+- column `0` is the text-form representation of the descriptor
-- the horizontal index `1` is the frequency of the descriptor that appeared in all IL structures
+- column `1` is the frequency of the descriptor appeared in all IL structures

 `descriptor_vector.csv` presents the descriptor vectors of all ILs